bocoup/webpack-workshop/content/00-core/02-module-bundlers/content/01-modules.md

 <sub>\*</sub> Webpack 1.x with a common configuration setup easily handles es2015 modules.

-Webpack 2, in beta, uses a newer esprima parser to understand es2015 modules and provides tree shaking like Rollup.
+Webpack 2, in beta, adds to its parser so it can understand es2015 modules and provides tree shaking like Rollup

 ???